-The neck is a complicated structure, and parts of how it is designed can be the culprit when it comes to neck pain.
+The neck is a complex structure, and parts of it can be the culprit when it comes to neck pain.
 The cervical spine has the unique job of giving your head both the support and mobility it needs.
-The average weight of the head of an adult is approximately 11-12 pounds, and it is balanced on top of a vertebra that weighs mere ounces!
+The average weight of an adult head is approximately 11-12 pounds, and the top vertebra balances this weight.

 There are seven vertebrae that make up the cervical spine.
 At the top, the atlas vertebra forms a junction with the skull, and at the bottom of the neck at C7, the spinal column transitions into the thoracic region.
 Keeping the neck together are a series of ligaments, joints, and discs that give stability and enable movement.
 Nerve roots that branch off of the spinal cord housed within the vertebrae exit through openings at the left and right side of the spine.